How to be more sustainable whilst travelling in Scotland

 Sustainable Accommodations

-There are many ways in which businesses promote sustainability, this can be from the type of accommodation they provide, such as Loch Riddon Bothy, which provides a beautifully isolated eco-cabin overlooking Loch Riddon.
-The likes of Knipoch Hotel near Oban, provide delicious vegan and sustainably sourced breakfasts, helping to decrease the carbon footprint created, by farming.
-Food providers within Argyll & the Isles tend to offer sustainably sourced meals from local food providers- to eliminate transport fuel emissions, and many tour providers ensure they provide eco-friendly tours, whilst promoting responsible interactions with nature and wildlife.
+There are many ways in which businesses promote sustainability, such as the type of accommodation they provide.
+For example, Loch Riddon Bothy offers a beautifully isolated eco-cabin overlooking Loch Riddon.
+The likes of Knipoch Hotel near Oban provide delicious vegan and sustainably sourced breakfasts, helping to decrease the carbon footprint created by farming.
+Food providers within Argyll & the Isles tend to offer sustainably sourced meals from local suppliers to eliminate transport fuel emissions.
+Many tour providers ensure they offer eco-friendly tours while promoting responsible interactions with nature and wildlife.

-A few niche businesses such as Heathery Heights are perfect for exploring wildlife and nature by foot, perfect for those seeking slow adventure.
-Whereas, Basking Shark Scotland and Beagle cruises, are both activity tour providers who are passionate about running activities which have little impact on the marine environment.
+A few niche businesses, such as Heathery Heights, are perfect for exploring wildlife and nature on foot, ideal for those seeking slow adventure.
+Whereas, Basking Shark Scotland and Sealife Adventures are both activity tour providers who are passionate about running activities which have little impact on the marine environment.
 So be sure to get the most out of your holiday, using sustainable providers!

-When visiting different destinations, it is sometimes forgotten that we are visiting the local’s home.
-It is important to be respectful of those who live within these locations, and for those who operate here.
-Small, remote locations are sometimes not used to the overwhelming number of tourists, which has since occurred due to stay-cations during the covid-19 pandemic.
+When visiting different destinations, it is sometimes forgotten that we are visiting the locals’ homes.
+It is important to be respectful of those who live within these locations and of those who operate here.
+Small, remote locations are sometimes not used to the overwhelming number of tourists, which has since occurred due to stay-cations during the COVID-19 pandemic.
 It is important to be mindful of this when visiting the area.
 Especially when visiting little hidden gems nearby.

-Be sure to check ahead of your trip the best route of transport, and available parking options, or better still, take public transport, cycle, or walk to these locations, making it a full day out.
-There can often be a lot of debate around wild camping in such areas, but if tourists are respectful of the environment around them, keep the surrounding environment clean and how it was found- there is usually no issue.
-Be sure to check out the safety outdoors and Scottish Outdoor Access Code to find out more about the leave-no-trace policy.
+Be sure to check the best route of transport and available parking options ahead of your trip.
+Better still, take public transport, cycle, or walk to these locations, making it a full day out.
+There can often be debate around wild camping in such areas, but if tourists are respectful, keep the surroundings clean, and leave it as they found it, there is usually no issue.
+Be sure to check out the safety outdoors and the Scottish Outdoor Access Code to find out more about the leave-no-trace policy.
 Wild camping can be one of the best experiences you can have in Scotland, but only if we work together to ensure the environment is cared for!

 Wild Camping in Argyll, Credit: Wild about Argyll

-Nobody likes over-crowding or trying to squeeze through the mounds of tourists to see an iconic attraction or location, this is typically known as ‘over-tourism’.
-Travellers are becoming more aware of visiting tourist-packed locations and are looking for hidden gems and experiences with these attractions.
-Luckily, Argyll & the Isles is a remote part of Scotland, which has a lot to be discovered, steer away from the hustle and bustle of Glasgow and Edinburgh and move toward the West Coast of Scotland, where you will find an array of hidden gems on Scotland’s Adventure Coast.
+Nobody likes over-crowding or squeezing through too many tourists to see an iconic attraction or location; this is typically known as ‘over-tourism’.
+Travellers are becoming more aware of visiting tourist-packed locations and are seeking hidden gems and experiences within these attractions.
+Luckily, Argyll & the Isles is a remote part of Scotland with much to discover.
+Steer away from the hustle and bustle of Glasgow and Edinburgh and move toward the West Coast of Scotland, where you will find an array of hidden gems on Scotland’s Adventure Coast.

-Don’t worry there is still iconic attractions here, such as Hill House in Helensburgh, the breath-taking Loch Awe, along with many castles, beaches, undiscovered woodland walks, and dark skies where you can capture a clear view of stars and northern lights.
+Don’t worry, there are still iconic attractions here, such as Hill House in Helensburgh, the breathtaking Loch Awe, along with many castles, beaches, undiscovered woodland walks, and dark skies where you can capture a clear view of stars and northern lights.
 Visiting remote areas will reduce the burden of over-visiting, footpath erosion and littering.
 It also provides for a more authentic and relaxed trip, where you can enjoy the sights around.

-Check out the Coastal Adventures on the Above and Below Trail by Kathi at Watchmesee, who gives you insight to the amazing trails found off the beaten track!
+Check out the Coastal Adventures on the Above and Below Trail by Kathi at Watchmesee, who gives you insight into the amazing trails found off the beaten track!

 Mystical Pucks Glen is a hidden gem in Cowal, Credit: Wild about Argyll

 Argyll & the Isles is no stranger to protected wildlife parks, woodlands, marine areas, and historic environments.
-These areas are often donation funded, can be run by volunteers and are there to ensure the local surrounding are kept in immaculate condition to ensure wildlife, nature, and marine habitats are kept safe to ensure the survival of wildlife.
+These areas are often donation-funded, run by volunteers, and maintained to keep the local surroundings litter-free, safeguarding wildlife, nature, and marine habitats for their survival.
 Forestry and Land Scotland take pride in preserving the local woodlands and developing biking trails and walks for everyone to explore, whilst ensuring the wildlife is protected.
-These forest walks make for some of the best photo opportunities Scotland has to offer in terms of spotting Red Squirrels, red deer, and various birds.
-Perfect for eager birdwatchers, as many of the locations offer birdwatching sheds for those to take shelter and spot a few unique birds gliding through the air.
+These forest walks offer some of the best photo opportunities Scotland has to offer for spotting Red Squirrels, red deer, and various birds.
+Perfect for eager birdwatchers, as many of the locations offer birdwatching sheds where visitors can take shelter and spot a few unique birds gliding through the air.

 Forest Cycling in Cowal.